shantam94/Quantiphi-Assignment/Readme.md

 Please paste the pdf file from https://openstax.org/details/books/concepts-biology and place it in the "data" folder
 ```
+Please paste the pdf file from https://openstax.org/details/books/concepts-biology and place it in the "data" folder

 ### 2. Build the Docker Image
 Build the Docker image using the provided Dockerfile: